August 22nd 2021

 It is a bluntly honest response to the question, yet, it doesn’t leave the recruiter with the best impression as it suggests that you are not competitive enough in the job market.
 Recruiters are sensitive to the same cognitive errors as anybody else while interacting with other people.

-3. “I was traveling and looking for my way in life.”
+3. “I was travelling and looking for my way in life.”

 In some working environments such as academia, it is, unfortunately, a standard, and an expected attitude, to finish projects after the funding dries out.
 Should you mention finishing projects in your free time?
 Yes – for as long as you frame it properly!